patternfly/patternfly/src/site/pages/guidelines.md

 #### Nesting

 As a general rule avoid Sass nesting to increase specificity.
-If absolutely necessary, don't exceed a three layer depth.
+Try not to nest more than three layers deep.

 Limit nesting to the following use cases:

-1. Modifiers and elements of a block
+1. Modifiers
 1. Media queries
-1. States, pseudo-classes and pseudo-elements
+1. States, pseudo-classes, and pseudo-elements

 ##### 1. Modifiers and elements of a block